Raphael40/Java-Course/03_java-fundamentals/02_variables_operators_conditionals.md

-# Java fundamentals - variables, data types and operators
+# Java fundamentals - variables, operators, conditionals

 If you are completely new to programming it is important to understand some primitve and non-primitive data types as well as the variables they are assigned to.